-Benthic community status was degraded or severely degraded at all stations in the Rappahannock River and in general became more degraded moving downstream with both stations in segment RPPMH being severely degraded.
-In addition, a degrading trend in the B-IBI was detected at station RET3.1 in segment RPPMH (Figure 34).
-Probability-based benthic monitoring results indicated that only 28% the total area of Rappahannock River met benthic community goals in 2012 (Figure 18).
-Samples that met restoration goals seemed to be clustered in the lower portion of the middle Rappahannock River (RPPMH) (Figure 17).
-There was a significant decreasing trend in the proportion of area meeting the restoration goal since 1996 for this sampling stratum (Figure 19).
+Benthic community status was degraded or severely degraded at all fixed point stations in the Rappahannock River except TF3.3 where it was Marginal.
+In general, status became more degraded moving downstream with both stations in segment RPPMH being severely degraded.
+In addition, a degrading trend in the B-IBI was detected at station RET3.1 in segment RPPMH (Figure 31).
+Probability-based benthic monitoring results indicated that 76% the total area of Rappahannock River failed to met benthic community goals in 2013 (Figure 15).
+There was a significant increasing trend in the proportion of area failing to meet the restoration goal since 1996 for this sampling stratum (Figure 16).
 Previous studies indicate benthic degradation in the Upper Rappahannock River appears to be the result of anthropogenic contamination while degradation in the lower segments of the river may be the result of a combination of contamination and low dissolved oxygen effects (Dauer et al., 2005c; Llansó et al., 2005).